Financial Aid FAQ

 May I repay my loans while in school?
 If so, how?

 Yes, you may repay your loans at any time while in school by contacting the servicer involved.
 For Federal Direct Loans, this will be the U.S. Department of Education.
-The Office of Student Financial Aid and Scholarships can assist you in determining where payments may be sent.
+The Office of Financial Aid, Scholarships, & Veterans Services can assist you in determining where payments may be sent.